Black Studies 103 – Brown – African American Culture

 Use the tabs above to navigate through the guide.

-A 8-10 page research paper on an African American cultural expression from the colonial period to the present, such as music, language, art, religion cuisine, etc. You must cite at least 3 primary sources and 6 scholarly secondary sources (including both books and articles), using Chicago Style.
+A 8-10 page research paper on an African American cultural expression from the colonial period to the present, such as music, language, art, religion cuisine, etc. You must use and cite at least 6 sources (including at least 2 academic journal articles, 2 secondary source books, and 2 primary sources) using MLA, Chicago, or Turabian Style.

 Remember: research takes time!
 Avoid waiting until the last minute.